OVERVIEW

 Westcoast Wilderness Railway.
 Strahan to Cradle Mountain

-After the you rail journey, travel from Queenstown to Cradle Mountain for your overnight stay.
+After your rail journey, you will travel by coach to Cradle Mountain for your overnight stay.

 An earlier dinner then a visit to see the Tasmanian Devil up close.